 It's important as teachers that we stay up-to-date.
 The world is changing, and it's changing quickly.
-If we want our students to have a shot at a decent life in the 21st. century we have to prepare them for the 21st. century.
-Part of helping them prepare for that world is giving them ample opportunities to know what's going on in it.
+If we want our students to have a shot at a decent life in the 21st. century we have to prepare them for the 21st-century.
+Part of helping them prepare for that world is giving them ample opportunity to know what's going on in it.
 Raise your hand if you've had a teacher that has clearly been delivering the same lesson for 30 years.
 You know the one.
 Don't let that be you.
 Our students deserve better.

 2) Awareness of local and global issues help students build important life skills:

 A deeper understanding of current topics in the news expand students' world view.
 This alone helps student develop essential competencies for a happy, healthy and productive future.
 Insight on what's happening in the world engenders empathy and compassion.
 It fosters responsible and active citizenship, a curiosity about the world outside of one-self, and an educated viewpoint.
 Education is a catalyst for change in the world.
 Student can and should be a part of that.